 No. Your blood tests will only show results for the things your doctor requests.
 Typically, regular blood tests check how your organs are doing such as your liver or your kidney.
 Don’t rely on regular labs to tell you whether or not you have an STD.
 STDs are specific diseases and one has to get special tests to detect these infections.
 Take the time to visit a certified STD testing center, like Statcare, to get proper testing and reliable and accurate results.
 Plus, walking into a regular urgent care facility helps alleviate any embarrassment you might feel by visiting a center that only tests for STDs and pregnancy.

-Additionally, mail-in STD testing kits taken at home can be particularly unreliable for patients.
-The best option you have to get comprehensive results is to visit a Statcare location, where our doctors are able to screen for any STD using blood tests, urine tests, and swab tests.
+You can also visit a Statcare location, where our doctors are able to screen for any STD using blood tests, urine tests, and swab tests.

 It’s important to ask as many questions as you have about your results and don’t worry about the time it takes.
 If this isn’t the direction that your doctor gives you when you go in for STD testing, use a different doctor.
 This is your health and you need to be able to fully understand it.
 At Statcare, our doctors give patients thorough, helpful answers.
 We don’t want you to walk out of our locations feeling like your questions have been unanswered.

 Will My Doctor Share My Results?